 QDWI members are a limited benefit category of Medicaid members.
-They receive payment of Medicare monthly premiums for Part A.
+The only benefit they receive from Wisconsin Medicaid is payment of Medicare monthly premiums for Part A.

 QDWI members are certified by their local county or tribal agency.
 To qualify, QDWI members are required to meet the following qualifications: